 In-Plan Providers Out-of-Plan Providers Deductible per Plan Year: You must pay this amount for Covered Services before Health New England will begin to pay benefits.
-This is a combined amount for Health New England, extended network, and Outof-Plan providers.
-As indicated in the chart below, some services are not subject to the Deductible. \$2,000 per individual / \$4,000 per family In-Plan Out-of-Pocket Maximum: The most you pay for cost sharing on Essential Health Benefits during a Plan Year before your plan begins to pay 100% of the Allowed Amount.
-This is a combined amount for Health New England & extended network Providers.
-Medical Out-of-Pocket Maximum (includes prescription drugs and chiropractic services): \$8,750 per individual / \$17,500 per family Pediatric Dental Services Out-of- Pocket Maximum: \$350 per child / \$700 per family Not Applicable Total Out-of-Pocket Maximum: \$9,100 per person / \$18,200 per individual
+This is a combined amount for Health New England, extended network, and Out-of-Plan providers.
+As indicated in the chart below, some services are not subject to the Deductible \$2,000 per individual / \$4,000 per family In-Plan Out-of-Pocket Maximum: The most you pay for Cost Sharing on Essential Health Benefits during a Plan Year before your plan begins to pay 100% of the Allowed Amount.
+This is a combined amount for Health New England & extended network providers. \$7,000 per individual / \$14,000 per family Not applicable Out-of-Plan Out-of-Pocket Maximum This is the most you will pay in a Plan Year for the combined cost of your Medical Deductible and Coinsurance for Covered Services from Out-of- Plan Providers.
+Not applicable \$14,000 per individual / \$28,000 per family Reduction of Benefit: Applies to certain services if Prior Approval is required but not requested.
+Does not count toward your Out-of-Pocket Maximum. \$500 (Does not apply to Health New England Providers) \$500